sidler/KajonaNightlyBuildInstaller/README.md

 KajonaNightlyBuildInstaller
 ===========================

-Downloads the latest Kajona build to the current directory and installs the system using sqlite directly.
+Downloads the latest Kajona build (development snapshot) to the current directory and installs the system using sqlite directly.
+If the script succeeds, you'll get a fully operational Kajona installation with just one click.

 Call it either by commandline